 Equipment varies among providers.
 But many will offer bridging components (like a fax bridge) to help you send and receive digital information.

 Many security systems require an Internet connection these days.
 However, you’ll want to ensure yours is compatible with your VoIP phone service.

 If the security system isn’t compatible, it can cause issues with both the security system itself and your VoIP service.
-You may need to check with your VoIP service provider about compatibility with certain security systems, but you can learn more about how it works here.
+You may need to check with your VoIP service provider about compatibility with certain security systems, but you can learn more about how alarms work with VoIP.

 If you hit a dead end with the above issues, it may be time to call for help.
-Since VoIP calling relies on Internet service and VoIP service providers, sometimes the problem is simply out of your hands.
+Since VoIP calling relies on internet service and internet phone service providers, sometimes the problem is simply out of your hands.

 Your internet is down

 If your Internet is down or you’re having connectivity issues when trying to surf the web, send an email or watch videos, you’ll have to contact your ISP.
 If you are unable to connect to the internet there is no way for your VoIP service to work, so you must fix this issue first.

 You have call connectivity issues